Welsh Leadership Development Program

 About the Program

-This emphasis in the Counseling master's degree program is a one-year, comprehensive curriculum for developing selected Majors in the Air Force for the important responsibility of an air officer commanding or leading a cadet squadron at the United States Air Force Academy.
+The Welsh Leadership Development Program (WLDP) is a one-year, comprehensive curriculum for developing selected Majors in the US Air Force and US Space Force for the important responsibility of leading a cadet squadron at the United States Air Force Academy.
+Upon completion, participants qualify for a Master's degree from the College of Education at UCCS.

-This training program was piloted in 1999, formalized in 2003, and is a sustained collaboration between the UCCS College of Education's Department of Counseling and Human Services and the United States Air Force Academy.
+This training program was piloted in 1999, formalized in 2003, and is a sustained collaboration between the UCCS College of Education and the United States Air Force Academy.

 Focus of Study

-This inclusive program includes a 45-credit hour graduate curriculum, fieldwork, ongoing and topical colloquia, and personal and professional assessments designed to support counseling and leadership development.
+This inclusive program includes graduate curriculum, fieldwork, ongoing and topical colloquia, and personal and professional assessments designed to support coaching and leadership development.
 This degree program facilitates critical thinking, enhances interpersonal effectiveness, broadens perspectives on coaching and mentoring, develops influencing skills, and improves the student's ability to lead change and development among cadets.

-The job description of an Air Officer Commander, from COCI 36-3522, requires officers to be competent in mentoring, capable of leading, teaching, and evaluating cadets through all aspects of cadet and military life, able to enforce standards, demonstrate nearly impeccable role modeling, competent in guiding the squadron's leadership team, and skilled in counseling cadets, individually and as a group.
+The job description of a Squadron Commander, from COCI 36-3522, requires officers to be competent in mentoring, capable of leading, teaching, and evaluating cadets through all aspects of cadet and military life, able to enforce standards, demonstrate nearly impeccable role modeling, competent in guiding the squadron's leadership team, and skilled in working with cadets, individually and as a group.

 Program Requirements